 Another popular seed company, Botanical Interests was created with a desire to provide more information on seed packets.
 You find information on each seed packet that includes art, garden history, landscape ideas, organic gardening know-how, recipes, and fun facts.
 You can even find a section on their site that tells you how to read their packaging.

-You can find various flowers, herbs, and vegetables, organic options, and shop garden products such as gloves and pruners.
+You can find various flowers, herbs and vegetables, organic options, and shop garden products such as gloves and pruners.
 They also have a section on their site with 20 seed collections that make great gifts.
-They offer free shipping on orders over $150.
+However, they don't offer as many unique seed selections as other retailers.
+They do offer free shipping on orders over $150.
 Otherwise, rates increase as the order amount goes up.